felix-hilden/tekore/docs/src/advanced_usage.rst

 When calling with a user token, this country code can also be ``from_token``, in which case the results are for the user's locale.

+.. autolink-preface:: from tekore import Spotify as spotify
 .. code:: python

     spotify.search('sheeran', market='SE')